sandydunlop/website/docs/markista/javadoc/markista/index.md

 # Module markista

-Markista is a tool for generating Markdown documentation from Java source code.
-It is designed to work with Java 24 and later versions.
+Markista is a tool for generating Markdown documentation from Java source code.It is designed to work with Java 24 and later versions.
 The module-info.java file defines the module and its exports.

 === "Exports"